 Lingual braces are placed on the back of the teeth and, as such are virtually invisible to other people.
 They do take some adjustment, particularly when it comes to speaking, as your tongue cannot be put in the same position when you wear lingual braces.

 Once of the most modern options on the market, invisible braces give you a high degree of discretion while providing teeth straightening treatment that works effectively.
 This is the most expensive orthodontic option.
+Visit our post about the best clear aligner brands for more information.

 So How Much Do These Teeth Straightening Options Cost?